HavardStridBuholdt/Code_for_FYS3941/README.md

 # Code_for_FYS3941
-This repository contains the code for the glycemic index integrated blood glucose simulator used in the master thsist: Glycemic Index effect on Food Recommendation Systems for Type-1 Diabetes Subjects, by Håvard Strid Buholdt
+This repository contains the code and patient-spesific parameters used for the proposed glycemic index extension presented in thesis: Introducing Glycemic Index to Blood Glucose Simulations and its effect on Food Recommendation Systems, by Håvard Strid Buholdt

 the scripts in code/modified_files/ contain modifed verisons of Xie's simglucose files